walbourn/mythosengine/MythOS95/Source/Escher/Tool/readme.txt

  Notes by: Chuck Walbourn

- Last Updated: May 21, 1997
+ Last Updated: September 23, 1997

  Escher Tool - MFC Application

  Changes for this release --------------------------------------------------

- Version 2.00
+ Version 2.03

-    o Updated for floating-point formats
+    o Updated for new EschFace structure changes.

+    o Added Alpha controls and interface.

+    o Fixed bug with Face Properties dialog which didn't allow selection of faces other than the first one.

+ Version 2.02

-    o Updated for darklights
+    o Updated for new EschCameraEx.

  Pending changes -----------------------------------------------------------

+    o Support for 15-bit DIB mode

+    o Support for full-screen mode with 3D hardware

     o The Camera, Light, and Meshes properties dialogs should enforce unique names for the items.